-Harvested from the Spotted Gum Tree, a very unique and different honey variety.
+Harvested from the Spotted Gum tree, a very unique and different honey variety.
 A mild to medium flavour with a light to medium colour.
 Spotted Gum only flowers every 4 years so this honey is only periodically available.
 This tastes a little like caramel and is delicious.

 Harvested from nectar collected from the Bloodwood Tree.
 This is a very flavoursome, medium to rich honey variety.
 Generally medium to darker colour honey.

 Harvested from the Blackbutt Tree, a similar flavour to Bloodwood.
 Still uniquely different in its own right and very nice.
 Not quite as rich as Bloodwood but still a great medium flavour.

 Harvested from the Stringy Bark tree, this is a medium to rich honey variety.
 Generally medium to darker colour honey, it is very pleasant tasting and enjoyed by all those who try it.
 Ideal for adding to tea, water or any drink.
 Great on toast.